The Hottest Spots to Visit in Chicago

 Buckingham Fountain in the center of Grant Park, Chicago

 The Clarence Buckingham Memorial Fountain is a large fountain in the Art Deco style.
 It is surrounded by four seahorses and shoots 15,000 gallons of water per minute from nearly 200 nozzles.
 It is an impressive sight at any time of day, but especially at night when it is lit up.
-It is located in Grant Park, which is a large public space in Chicago that contains several tourist attractions, including the Museum Campus, gardens, and recreational facilities.
-It also hosts events, such as music and food festivals.

 10. 360 Chicago